Electroconvulsive therapy

 • Transient dizziness or nausea after treatment (usually resolves within 24 hours)

-• Temporary memory loss (mostly short-term, with less impact on long-term memory)
+• Transient memory loss (mostly short-term, with less impact on long-term memory)

-Serious risks: Rare cases may involve fractures (due to seizures), arrhythmias, or anesthesia-related complications, which require monitoring by a professional medical team.
+Serious risks: Rare cases may experience fractures (due to seizures), arrhythmias, or anesthesia-related complications, which require monitoring by a professional medical team.

 Precautions and Contraindications